stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 and argued me into sending him across to the Sorbonne.
 I did--and proudly enough, though I knew how lonely I'd be with him so far off.
 Would to God I hadn't!
 I thought he was the safest kind of a boy to be in Paris.
-He had a room in the Rue St. Jacques--that's near the University in the &lsquo;Latin Quarter'--but according to his letters and his friends he didn't cut up with the gayer dogs at all.
+He had a room in the Rue St. Jacques--that's near the University in the "Latin Quarter'--but according to his letters and his friends he didn't cut up with the gayer dogs at all.
 The people he knew were mostly young fellows from home--serious students and artists who thought more of their work than of striking attitudes and painting the town red.